thaydan/ocp7/README.md

 To know all about the request entries, the parameters and make tests, go to the documentation by accessing : /api/doc

 ## Get a Bearer Token
+To access the API, you need to identify yourself.
+To do this, you must include an access token in each of the requests you make.
+Here is how to do it.

 Send a request with json content to /api/login_check

 Example :